eppur-si-muove-mx/eppur-si-muove/README.md

 Monorepo for an exoplanet classification platform using LightGBM ML model, FastAPI backend, Next.js frontend, and Directus CMS.

-## ⚠️ Estado actual del proyecto
+## ⚠️ Current Project Status

-- Este repositorio incluye Web (Next.js), API (FastAPI + LightGBM) y Directus.
+- This repository includes Web (Next.js), API (FastAPI + LightGBM), and Directus.
-- Orquestación: docker-compose levanta todos los servicios y crea una red compartida.
+- Orchestration: docker-compose starts all services and creates a shared network.
-- Integración entre tecnologías: AÚN PENDIENTE EN LA UI.
+- Integration between technologies: STILL PENDING IN THE UI.
-  - El frontend actualmente utiliza un dataset mock local (ver `apps/web/src/utils/mockData/celestialObjects.js`) a través de `CelestialDataManager`, por lo que no consulta Directus ni el API en tiempo real.
+  - The frontend currently uses a local mock dataset (see `apps/web/src/utils/mockData/celestialObjects.js`) via `CelestialDataManager`, so it does not query Directus or the API in real time yet.
-  - La conexión Web → Directus → API descrita en `docs/ARQUITECTURA_FUNCIONAL.md` es la referencia de cómo funcionará una vez cableado.
+  - The Web → Directus → API connection described in `docs/ARQUITECTURA_FUNCIONAL.md` is the reference for how it will work once wired.
-- El API de inferencia y entrenamiento está operativo y expone endpoints documentados en Swagger.
+- The inference and training API is operational and exposes endpoints documented in Swagger.
-- Directus puede levantarse y usarse; el script `scripts/seed_directus.py` ilustra las colecciones objetivo y cómo se poblarían (requiere configurar credenciales).
+- Directus can be started and used; the script `scripts/seed_directus.py` illustrates the target collections and how they would be populated (credentials required).

-> Consulta el documento de Arquitectura Funcional para ver el flujo E2E propuesto: `docs/ARQUITECTURA_FUNCIONAL.md`.
+> See the Functional Architecture document for the proposed E2E flow: `docs/ARQUITECTURA_FUNCIONAL.md`.

 ## 🏗️ Project Structure